Zylann/godot_voxel/doc/source/module_development.md

 - Space between binary operators and control flow: `if (a + b == 42)`
 - Indent with tabs
 - Private wrapper functions can be used to adapt to the script API and are prefixed with `_b_`.
-- Use Clang-format to automate most of these rules (the one included in Godot should do it)
+- Use Clang-format to automate most of these rules (there should be a file included at the root of the C++ project)
 - Prefer comments with `//` only

 ### File structure